yikunh/BinCrypto/README.md

     # time consumption: around 1 second
     $ python3 scripts/compare_binaries.py --reference x64_libcrypto111f_gcc114_O3 --target x64_libcl347_gcc114_O0 --cross
     ```
-*	**libcl** is considered to have 6 functions which implement the same algorithm as **libcrypto**, and 4 of them are correctly identified, as indicated with the latter's function name in the brackets.
+*	**libcl** is found to have 6 functions which implement the same algorithms as **libcrypto**, and 4 of them are correctly identified, as indicated with the latter's function name in the brackets.
 	*	MD5_Update (MD5_Update)
 	*	idea_set_decrypt_key (IDEA_set_decrypt_key)
 	*	idea_set_encrypt_key (IDEA_set_encrypt_key)